falcosecurity/test-infra/driverkit/README.md

 Notice all the filters are optional (except for `generate` where they are mandatory).

+##### Available generate-specific variables

+These are the available used as environment variables:

+- all of the above filter variables
+- `TARGET_KERNEL_DEFCONFIG`: a path to a file that contains the base64 encoded defconfig for the kernel.
+Optional.
+- `TARGET_HEADERS`: a list of headers for the current kernel.
+Optional.

 ##### Examples

 You can filter a specific distro with a specific kernel (i.e. 5.9.0 release and version #1):